tigellus/Markdown/1. Critical Care for COVID-19/1. Critical care for non-interventionists/Critical care for non-interventionists.md

 * In patient room: surgical face mask, face shield, isolation gown, gloves

 # ~Question 3
-Which of the statement about intubation is incorrect?
+Which of the statement about intubation is correct?
-[RIGHT]Have a high threshold for intubation
+[WRONG]Have a high threshold for intubation
-[WRONG]N95 (instead of surgical mask), face shield, double gloves, blue plastic gown, hat must be used [WRONG]Plan for rapid sequence intubation by most experienced physician.
+[RIGHT]N95 (instead of surgical mask), face shield, double gloves, blue plastic gown, and hat must be used [RIGHT]Plan for rapid sequence intubation by most experienced physician.
-[WRONG]Ideally 2 people (max 3) in room during intubation
+[RIGHT]Ideally 2 people (max 3) in room during intubation

 * Have a low threshold for early intubation in order to avoid emergent intubations.
-Covid-19 patients can deteriorate rapidly
+Covid-19 patients can deteriorate rapidly.

 # ~Question 4
 Which of the statements about admission workflow is correct: